ARM-software/psa-api/doc/ext-pqc/api/xmss.rst

     The parameterization of an XMSS key is fully encoded in the key data.

-    The key attribute size of an XMSS public key is output length, in bits, of the hash function identified by the XMSS parameter set.
+    The bit size used in the attributes of an XMSS public key is output length, in bits, of the hash function identified by the XMSS parameter set.

     *   SHA-256/192, SHAKE256/192 : ``key_bits = 192``
     *   SHA-256, SHAKE256/256 : ``key_bits = 256``